aborroy/alfresco-transform-service-3.0.0/pandoc-t-engine/README.md

 Before proceeding to start the container, confirm that the build was successful and the local docker registry contains the **alfresco/pandoc-t-engine** image.

+>> If you are using Apple Silicon or aarch64, use the project https://github.com/cagix/pandoc-hugo-m1 to build **pandoc/core:latest-ubuntu** locally before executing the Maven install command.

 ## Run in Docker